✓ your dog is a senior dog

 - Coughing: Many older dogs will start to cough as they get older.
-Diseases such as heart failure, cancer, collapsing trachea, largeneal paralysis can all cause your dog to cough more and want to eat less.
+Diseases such as heart failure, cancer, collapsing trachea, largeneal paralysis can cause your dog to cough more and want to eat less.

 - Pawing at their eyes: Eye infections can be seen in dogs of any age.
 The first sign that many pet owners notice is that they are pawing at their eye and their eye is very red and inflamed.

-Disclaimer: This website's content is not meant to be a substitute for veterinary care, diagnosis, or treatment.
-Always consult with your veterinarian to determine the best course of action.
+Disclaimer: This website's content is not a substitute for veterinary care.
+Always consult with your veterinarian for healthcare decisions.
 Read More.